Jaded-Encoding-Thaumaturgy/JET-guide/docs/encoding/svtav1.md

 ### Luma Bias

-`--luminance-qp-bias`, often abbreviated as luma bias, effectively applies a simple qp offset to frames of lower overall brightness.
+`--luminance-qp-bias`, often abbreviated as *luma-bias*, effectively applies a simple qp offset to frames of lower overall brightness.

 The range of accepted values is `0-100`.